-The Chinese cure for migraine headache believes that the imbalance of certain internal organs are causal for the many symptoms.
-Traditional Chinese Medicine would say let’s douse the ‘Liver Fire Blazing Upwards’ and focus on supporting the organ.
+The Chinese cure for migraine headache believes that the imbalance of certain internal organs is causal for the many symptoms.
+Traditional Chinese Medicine would say let’s douse the 'Liver Fire Blazing Upwards' and focus on supporting the organ.

 Once the organ gains its strength back, the symptoms stop.

-Lack of effective pain killers eventually led me to search for a Chinese cure for migraine headache.
+Lack of effective painkillers eventually led me to search for a Chinese cure for migraine headache.

-Ok, I know what you might be thinking - there is no such thing as a ‘cure’ for migraines.
+Ok, I know what you might be thinking - there is no such thing as a 'cure' for migraines.
+You are right.

 The Chinese cure for migraine headache is holistic and considers many symptoms.

 The whole body is looked at, felt and smelled!
+Yes... smelled.

 Headache can be the principal complaint of a wide assortment of patterns; they can be sudden in onset or short in duration or severe and long lasting.